30-Second Overview

 - Smart city services expanded

-Taiwan continues to rise in global digital competitiveness rankings:
+Taiwan has achieved significant improvement in global digital competitiveness rankings:

 Future Development Directions